Restream/reindexer/readme.md

 #### DeepCopy interface

-If object is implements DeepCopy interface, then reindexer will turn on object cache and use DeepCopy interface to copy objects from cache to query results.
-The DeepCopy interface is responsible to make deep copy of source object.
+If an object implements the DeepCopy interface, then Reindexer will turn on object cache and use the DeepCopy interface to copy objects from cache to query results.
+The DeepCopy interface is responsible for making a deep copy of the source object.

 Here is sample of DeepCopy interface implementation